 In 2015, the North Bayshore Precise Plan allocated Bonus FAR office to a number of properties, including 1.45 million square feet to the "Gateway" area at Shoreline Boulevard and Highway 101.
-The redevelopment of this area using this Bonus FAR stalled, and the two property owners in the Gateway (Google and SyWest) applied to have this amount of Bonus FAR requalified.
+The 2017 North Bayshore Precise Plan added housing to the area, including the Gateway site, which is zoned for the highest density in North Bayshore.
+The redevelopment of the original area using this Bonus FAR stalled, and the two property owners in the Gateway (Google and SyWest) applied to have this amount of Bonus FAR requalified.
 The City Council denied these Bonus FAR requalification requests and on May 7, 2019 directed staff to begin a City-initiated Gateway Master Plan for this area.